facebookarchive/libphenom/README.markdown

 ## License

-Phenom is made available under the terms of the Apache License 2.0.
+libPhenom is made available under the terms of the Apache License 2.0.
 See the LICENSE file that accompanies this distribution for the full text of the license.